 ★ Apr 2020: Coronavirus geopolitics.
 Pandemics have greatly influenced the rise and fall of empires.
 What will be the impact of the current pandemic?

-★ Feb 2020: 2010-2020: our decade of deep learning.
+★ Feb 2020 (revised 2021): 2010-2020: our decade of deep learning.
 The recent decade's most important developments and industrial applications based on our AI, with an outlook on the 2020s, also addressing privacy and data markets.

-★ Oct 2019: Deep learning: our Miraculous Year 1990-1991.
+★ Oct 2019 (revised 2021): Deep learning: our Miraculous Year 1990-1991.
 The deep learning neural networks of our team have revolutionised pattern recognition and machine learning, and are now heavily used in academia and industry.
 In 2020-21, we celebrate that many of the basic ideas behind this revolution were published within fewer than 12 months in our "Annus Mirabilis" 1990-1991 at TU Munich.

 ★ Nov 2018: Unsupervised neural networks fight in a minimax game (1990).
 To build curious artificial agents, I introduced a new type of active self-supervised learning in 1990.
 It is based on a duel where one